Kurocado-Studio/platform/Writerside/topics/Case-Study.md

-1. **Define Direction & Scope** – It translates market pain points and competitive advantages into a clear product vision, ensuring each platform module (Design System, IAM, QA, DevOps, DX, and Engineering Style Guide) exists for a measurable, revenue‑linked reason—not as isolated tech experiments.
+1. **Define Direction & Scope** – It translates market pain points and competitive advantages into a clear product vision, ensuring each platform module (Design System, IAM, QA, DevOps, DX, and Engineering Styleguide) exists for a measurable, revenue‑linked reason—not as isolated tech experiments.

 2. **Justify Architectural Decisions** – By documenting the “why” behind every choice (e.g., NPM‑only distribution, modular multi‑repo structure, Quick Reaction Force templates), the plan provides an audit trail that protects the project from scope creep and keeps stakeholders aligned on value, budget, and timelines.